gigamonkey/BHSawesome2/_sources/Unit-11-Algorithms/topic-11-2-recursion-day2.rst

      }

 You can step through the code above using the Java Visualizer by clicking on the following link: `Ex-11-3-5 <http://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+Test+%7B%0A+++%0A+++public+static+int+mystery(String+str)+%0A+++%7B%0A++++++++if+(str.length()+%3D%3D+1)+return+0%3B%0A++++++++else%0A++++++++%7B%0A+++++++++++if+(str.substring(0,1).equals(%22y%22))+return+1+%2B+%0A++++++++++++++++++++++++++++++++mystery(str.substring(1))%3B%0A+++++++++++else+return+mystery(str.substring(1))%3B%0A++++++++%7D%0A+++%7D%0A+++%0A+++public+static+void+main(String%5B%5D+args)+%7B%0A++++++System.out.println(mystery(%22xyzxyxy%22))%3B%0A+++%7D%0A%7D&mode=display&curInstr=0>`_

-Continue to the next page for the Recursion lesson challenge and summary.